New York

 Boston and New York City are both located on the eastern coast of the United States, but their geographical features are distinct.
 Boston, the capital of Massachusetts, sits on the Massachusetts Bay, while New York City is situated at the mouth of the Hudson River on the Atlantic Ocean.
 The cities are separated by approximately 215 miles, and their diverse landscapes contribute to their unique identities.

-See also How Far Is New York
+See also Where Is Rome New York

 Boston is known for its compact size, with a relatively small land area compared to New York City.
 The city is characterized by its intricate network of narrow streets and charming brownstone buildings.
 In contrast, New York City is vast, sprawling across five boroughs and encompassing a larger land area.
 The city’s iconic skyline, dominated by towering skyscrapers, is a testament to its urban grandeur.